 Blockchain is a revolutionary technology that underpins cryptocurrencies like Bitcoin and Ethereum.
 It is a decentralized and distributed digital ledger that records transactions across multiple computers in a secure and transparent way.
-This technology ensures that data cannot be altered without consensus from the network, making it highly resistant to fraud and hacking.
+The network ensures data integrity by requiring consensus for any changes, which makes the technology highly resistant to fraud and hacking.

 In this guide, we will explore what blockchain is, how it works, and why it has become one of the most transformative innovations in the digital age.